-We first introduce our system model (Section 2).
-Next, we focus on a restricted set of constraints and discuss information leaks caused by these constraints and how to avoid these leaks (Section 3).
+We start by introducing our system model (Section 2).
+We then focus on a restricted set of constraints and discuss information leaks that these constraints could cause and how to avoid these leaks (Section 3).
 Based on this discussion, we then drop the restrictions on constraints and introduce access-rights graphs (Section 4) and hidden constraints (Section 5).
-Finally, we present our access-control architecture (Section 6) and its performance (Section 7).
+Finally, we present our access-control architecture (Section 6) and measure its performance (Section 7).

-2. System model
+2. System Model

 In this section, we describe the system model that we will use for studying privacy violations caused by context-sensitive access control.
-In particular, we introduce (constrained) access rights and client-based access control, discuss staleness of information, and present our security and threat model.
+In particular, we introduce (constrained) access rights and client-based access control and present our security model.

 2.1.
-Access rights and constraints
+Access Rights and Constraints